 I looked at the door to the great mysterious beyond and felt my non-corporeal heart pound out a staccato beat against my chest.
 Uriel stood slightly to my side and behind me as I stared at it and the eternity within.
 The memory of that south-bound train Karrin's father had pulled me off of in the nick of time returned as I stared at the door, and the thought that I might be spending the rest of my here-after burning for my sins gave me enough of a pause to breath a short sigh.

-Instead I sighed shakily, turned a half-step to face Uriel, and asked, "This is really it, huh?
-No more second-chances, no more convenient archangels whispering into ears and altering the circumstances, just the one-way trip forward."
-I expected him to nod in his vaguely warm fashion and gesture me onward or back to his side proper, as if to say get on with it or stick around, son, but Uriel did not do either of these actions.
-He lowered his head to one shoulder, as if listening to an unseen speaker, and smiled.
+I expected him to nod in his vaguely warm fashion and gesture me onward or else back to his side proper, as if to say get on with it or stick around, son, but Uriel did not take either of these actions.
+He lowered his head to his left shoulder, as if listening to an unseen speaker, and smiled.
 I stood and waited.
 After several particularly long seconds he looked up at me again.

-"There is one new option.
-I'm sure it would be right up your alley, after-all, creating a third circumstance when the initial two are not to your satisfaction, and would certainly forestall this decision for... potentially years."
-Uriel pointed with his chin back in another direction as he turned from the door and began to pace away.
-I quickly swallowed the lump in my throat at the unexpected change of fortune and turned to follow him.
 "The spirit of intellect that you spoke with briefly at several recent points mentioned to you the true vastness of our Father's creation, yes?"
 He asked me when I caught up.
 I nodded mutely.
 I didn't want to say something that might disrupt where this was going.
-"Then you know that the earth outside of the Nevernever is just one of many - that it is the one most focused toward reality as you would define it, and that others reside within the breadth and width within the Nevernever."
+"Then you know that the world which resides outside of the Nevernever is just one of many - that your earth is the one most focused toward reality as you would define it, and that others reside within the breadth and width within the Nevernever."

-That wasn't quite how Bob had put it, but it was near enough for me not to question the apparent gift horse.
+That wasn't quite how Bob had put it, as I remembered, but it was near enough for me not to question the apparent gifthorse.

 "Yes," I answered.